 Cramping or Pelvic pressure: You may notice menstrual-like cramping or achiness, or you may sense more pressure in your pelvic area.
 Some women describe this feeling as if their baby feels like she might “fall out.”

 Cervical dilation or effacement: As your body prepares to give birth your cervix will begin to thin out and dilate.
 Your doctor may begin doing cervical checks at the end of your pregnancy.
 Cervical effacement and dilation are a good indicator that labor might start soon.

 Mucous plug or bloody show: The mucous plug seals the entrance to your cervix.
 You may lose your mucous plug a little at a time or all at once.
 Some women lose their mucous plug weeks before labor starts.
-If you notice that you have lost your mucous plug or if you see mucous tinged with blood this may be a sign that labor may start soon.
-Blood tinged mucous is called a bloody show.
+If you notice that you have lost your mucous plug or if you see mucous tinged with blood, this may be a sign that labor may start soon.
+Blood-tinged mucus is called a bloody show.
 Many women have a bloody show shortly before labor begins.